ashiqopu/ndn-arm-builds/README.md

 In this documentation, I will talk about how to perform a step-by-step (as noob as possible) installation of NFD and related software from source on the Raspberry Pi running official Raspbian OS.
 The trick is two-folds-

-* Install **[Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/)** instead of full Raspbian Stretch with Pixel desktop to save a lot of memory.
+* Install **[Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/)** instead of full Raspbian Buster with desktop to save a lot of memory.
 * Use `clang++` instead of GCC as default compiler to speedup compilation.

 The process discussed here has been successfully tested with both Raspberry Pi model 2 and 3b with wireless interface networking.